SoliceIO/solice-hackathon/README.md

 ## How to Submit
 1. Fork this repository
 2. Add your project in a folder named after your discord username
-3. Submit a PR of forked repository
+3. Submit a PR of your forked repository

 If you are not familiar with git, don't panic.
 Here are detailed instructions: https://jarv.is/notes/how-to-pull-request-fork-github/